robclu/leapfrog/README.md

 serde with the optional "serde" feature.
 The maps also now have iterator support.
 The default hasher has been changed to be the DOS resistant hasher from the standard library.

+The "stable_alloc" feature flag has been added to allow the crate to be used with the stable toolchain.

 # Current Limitations

 These is not yet support for rayon, but it will be added next.
 There are also no set